openvinotoolkit/nncf/docs/compression_algorithms/Quantization.md

+>_Scroll down for the examples of the JSON configuration files that can be used to apply this algorithm_.

 ### Uniform Quantization with Fine-Tuning
 A uniform "fake" quantization method supports an arbitrary number of bits (>=2) which is used to represent weights and activations.
 The method performs differentiable sampling of the continuous signal (for example, activations or weights) during forward pass, simulating inference with integer arithmetic.